phamcongthuy/challenge/_create/make-it-in-la.md

   LA
 project_description: >-
-  We’re expanding Maker Walk around the city—and partnering with Artisanal LA & LA Food Festâ€”to raise awareness for local brands and manufacturers, and mobilize the creative community to MAKE IT IN LA!
+  We’re expanding Maker Walk around the city—and partnering with Artisanal LA & LA Food Fest—to raise awareness for local brands and manufacturers, and mobilize the creative community to MAKE IT IN LA!
 organization_name: MAKE IT IN LA
 organization_description: Non-profit organization